light-source/wp-theme-bones/readme.md

-# WordPress theme bones
+## WordPress theme bones

-## What is it
+### What is it
-Example of a WordPress theme for easy start
+Example of a WordPress theme with [FrontBlocksFramework](https://github.com/light-source/front-blocks-framework) and tests